Unbo10/OOP/Concepts_OOP.md

 ```

-### Public interface and private internals (encapsulation)
+### Information hiding (Public interface and private internals)

 This might be a controversial simile, but we need to model objects the engineering way: we want each object to be a scientist, i.e., that it knows its internal functionality in detail, but when interacting with another objects will become engineers: they will only tell each other what's useful and relevant about them, so the others can work with them without having to deal with the difficult and irrelevant-to-their-purpose stuff.

 To put it in formal terms, when being scientists the objects can change its internals without affecting their interaction with other objects, but when being engineers they'll use **information hiding**, which speaks by itself, and so only a **public interface** will be published to the outer objects so they can interact with the object enough to do what they need to do.

-This is pretty much abstraction: you translate enough of the object into the object-oriented world so you can know *what* you're dealing with, and depending of how much do you want to know about how it works, it will have different levels of abstraction.
+Although this is considered part of encapsulation, it is the last form of abstraction (after all, abstraction entails encapsulation): you translate enough of the object into the object-oriented world so you know *what* you're dealing with, and depending of how much do you want to know about how it works, it will have different levels of abstraction.

 > *Objects will be modeled with different abstraction levels to hide information and only make public a limited interface to interact with them.*